 The Council holds a £10m pooled investment in a property fund.
-As a result of the change in accounting standards for 2018/19 under IFRS 9, the Ministry of Housing, Communities and Local Government (MHCLG) agreed to allow English Authorities time to adjust their portfolios of all pooled investments by announcing a statutory delay to the implementation of IFRS 9 for five years commencing from April 2018.
+As a result of the change in accounting standards for 2018/19 under IFRS 9, The Department for Levelling Up, Housing and Communities (DLUHC) agreed to allow English Authorities time to adjust their portfolios of all pooled investments by announcing a statutory delay to the implementation of IFRS 9 for five years commencing from April 2018.
 The Council will use the statutory override to account for any changes in the fair value on its pooled investments.